Jake Garn: Personal life

-Garn married Hazel Rhae Thompson in 1957.
+Garn first married Hazel Rhae Thompson on February 2, 1957 in the town of Biloxi, Mississippi.
 Together, they had four children: Jacob, Susan, Ellen, and Jeffrey.
-Hazel died in an automobile accident in 1976.
-In 1977, Garn married Kathleen Brewerton, who had a son, Brook, from a previous marriage.
+Hazel was killed in a car crash in Cheyenne County, Nebraska, on August 17, 1976.
+On April 8, 1977, he then married Kathleen Brewerton, who had a son, Brook, from a previous marriage at Salt Lake Temple.
 Jake and Kathleen had two children together, Matthew and Jennifer.
 Kathleen died on May 31, 2018.
 He is a member of the Church of Jesus Christ of Latter-day Saints.

 In 1986, Garn donated a kidney to his 27-year-old daughter, Susan, who was experiencing progressive kidney failure as a result of diabetes.